talon-one/talon_one.py/README.md

 | TALONONE_APP_KEY  | string  | Your application API key |

 ## Handling of responses and errors
+SDK raises an error in case of HTTP, validation and logical errors otherwise return result from API in form of JSON.

-### Respponse
+### Response
-Successfull response from API is a Python `dict` represnting decode JSON response from API call.
+Successfull response from API is a Python `dict` representing decoded JSON response from API call.

 ### Errors
 Invalid calls to API results in raising `TalonOneAPIError` exception that provides details about what went wrong.